-- 20 At an officer level, the senior management comprises the Chief Executive, shared Director of Finance, Director of Community and Environmental Services and Heads of Service.
-Financial control will primarily be the responsibility of a shared Director of Finance with neighbouring Watford Borough Council.
-This combined management comprises the Management Board who meet fortnightly to review and progress the key objectives of the council. - 21 Overall financial control is monitored on a monthly basis by the Management Board and the Budget Panel.
-Budget preparation is influenced by the Council's Medium Term Financial Strategy which forecasts budget pressures and available resources over a four year period.
-This MTFS is reported to members and the Budget Panel where variations to the strategy are approved.
+- 21. At an officer level, the senior management comprises the Chief Executive, shared Director of Finance, Director of Community and Environmental Services and Heads of Service.
+Financial control is primarily the responsibility of the Shared Director of Finance with neighbouring Watford Borough Council.
+This combined management comprises the Corporate Management Team who meet fortnightly to review and progress the key objectives of the council. - 22.
+Overall financial control is monitored on a monthly basis by the Corporate Management Team and the Budget Panel.
+Budget preparation is influenced by the Council's Medium Term Financial Plan (MTFP) which forecasts budget pressures and available resources over a four year period.
+This MTFP is reported to members and the Budget Panel where variations to the plan are approved.
 The Council has the ultimate responsibility for approving the annual budget.
 The final accounts at the end of a financial year are subject to formal approval by the Audit Committee.